SrOlalau/pfsense_backup_cloud/README.md

     ```

 3. **Set Up rclone**:
-   Ensure that `rclone` is configured to connect to your OneDrive account.
-Follow the [rclone configuration guide](https://rclone.org/onedrive/) if you haven't done this yet.
+   Ensure that `rclone` is configured to connect to your desired destination.
+Follow the [rclone configuration guide](https://rclone.org/) for the specific cloud service or storage you want to use.

 4. **Run the Script**:
     ```sh